-The Company's investments in U.S. treasury securities, certificates of deposit and money market funds are valued based on publicly available quoted market prices for identical securities as of December 31, 2010.
-The Company determines the fair value of other government-related securities with the aid of valuations provided by third parties using proprietary valuation models and analytical tools.
+The Company's investments in U.S. treasury securities, certificates of deposit and money market funds are valued based on publicly available quoted market prices for identical securities as of December 31, 2012.
+The Company determines the fair value of other government-sponsored enterprise related securities with the aid of valuations provided by third parties using proprietary valuation models and analytical tools.
 These valuation models and analytical tools use market pricing or similar instruments that are both objective and publicly available, including matrix pricing or reported trades, benchmark yields, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids and/or offers.
-The Company's investments in auction rate securities are also valued by a third party as more fully described in Note 3.
-The Company did not adjust any of the valuations received from these third parties with respect to any of its level 2 or level 3 securities at December 31, 2010.
-In validating the valuations received from its primary pricing vendors, the Company examines the inputs used in that vendor's pricing process and determines whether they are reasonable and observable.
+The Company validates the valuations received from its primary pricing vendors for its level 2 securities by examining the inputs used in that vendor's pricing process and determines whether they are reasonable and observable.
+The Company also compares those valuations to recent reported trades for those securities.
+The Company did not adjust any of the valuations received from these third parties with respect to any of its level 2 securities at December 31, 2012.
+The valuation of the Company's investment in auction rate securities is more fully described in Note 3.